mantisbt-plugins/mailtemplate/readme.md

 ## Warning

-Remember that when upgrading you will need to adjust core/email_api.php again:(
+Remember that when upgrading you will need to adjust core/email_api.php again:(<br>
+In case there is no prepared email-api.php, you can do it manual.<br>
+All entries are marked with a start and ending indicator starting with "## CN"

 ## Remarks
 Please let me know how to further improve.....